no-more-secrets/parsco/README.md

 Runtime Performance
 -------------------
 There is good news and bad news... good news first: when using Clang with optimizations enabled (`-O3`), I have observed that a complex parser made of many combinators using this library can be optimized to a point where it runs around 15x slower than a parser hand-coded in C, in the benchmarks that I ran.
-That may seem bad, but given how incredibly fast a hand-coded C parser can be, I'd say that is not bad.
+That may seem bad, but given how incredibly fast a hand-coded C parser can be, I'd say that is not so bad.

 The bad news is that, in non-optimized builds, the performance (relative to a hand-coded C parser) will be much worse.